48. The Principles of True Repentance

 Excerpted from “Transgressions Will Lead Man to Hell” in The Word Appears in the Flesh

 The fact is that every person, to a greater or lesser extent, has transgressed.
 When you do not know something is a transgression, you regard it with a hazy state of mind, or perhaps you still cling to your own opinions, practices, and ways of understanding—but, one day, whether through fellowship with your brothers and sisters or by God’s revelation, you learn this thing is a transgression, an offense against God.
 What will your attitude be then?
 Will you still be holding on, reasoning, arguing, hewing to your own ideas, believing that what you are doing accords with the truth?
 This involves your attitude toward God.
 With what attitude did David regard his transgressions?
-(Remorse.)
 Remorse—he would no longer commit them.
 So, what did he do?
 He prayed asking God to punish him: “If I make this mistake again, may God punish me and cause me to die!”
 Such was his resolve; that was true remorse.
 Can ordinary people achieve this?
 For ordinary people, it is good if they do not try to argue or tacitly admit responsibility, and, in their hearts, they yet think: “I hope no one brings this up again.
 I’d be humiliated.”
 Is this true remorse?
 To be truly remorseful, you must discard your past evil, put it down, and not do such a thing again.
 Well, what should be done, then?
 Will it work just to discard the evil, not to do that thing and not to think of it?
 What is your attitude toward God?
 What approach will you take to God exposing you now?
 (We will accept God’s punishment.)
 Accepting God’s punishment, His judgment and chastisement—that is one part of it.
 The other part is accepting God’s scrutiny while you accept His punishment.
 When you have accepted both parts, how will your resolve be?
 When you encounter such circumstances and such matters in the future, what will you do?
 Without true remorse, one cannot discard an evil, and anywhere, at any time, they could go back to their same old way, doing the same bad thing, committing the same transgression, making the same mistake over and over and over again.
-Is this not the attitude one has toward the truth?
 This reveals man’s attitude toward the truth and toward God.
 What, then, can someone do to cast off a transgression completely?
 Practice the truth?
 One must have the correct attitude toward the truth.
 And what attitude should someone have and how should they practice to demonstrate their correct attitude toward the truth?
 What will you do if you fall into temptation when you come across this issue again?
 Two words: “Stay away!”
 At the same time, one must set one’s resolve to be punished by God if one makes the same sort of mistake again.
 To do so is to hate the thing from the bottom of one’s heart, to see it as the most abhorrent thing, an evil thing, a thing that offends God, an eternal stain.
 The Bible says: “A prudent man foresees the evil, and hides himself: but the simple pass on, and are punished” (Pro 22:3).
 That is not simplicity—it is stupidity, plain and simple.
 “Stay away”—how is that as a way to practice?
 (It is good.)
 Yet are there times when one cannot stay away?
 What will you do then?
 You must pray earnestly to God in your heart, and ask Him to orchestrate things.
 Some trials are also temptations.
 Why does God allow such things to befall you?
 They do not happen by chance; they are God trying and testing you.
-If you do not accept God’s test and try to ignore it, does this not reveal your attitude toward God?
 Does it not speak of man’s attitude toward God that you turn your back on the circumstances He arranges for you and the trials He gives you, and have an attitude of impertinence, and neither pray nor seek, nor search in those circumstances and trials for the path of practice?
 There are those who say: “I haven’t had such thoughts, and I don’t have that intention.”
 If you are without intention, then what is your attitude toward God?
 Some attitudes are deliberate and intended, while some are unintentional—what is yours?
 Is one who is impertinent and does not take God seriously someone who loves the truth?
 It is established that one who treats the truth and God as children’s games, as empty air, is not someone who loves the truth.